andrewcooke/choochoo/docs/impulse.md

   the ability to win races.
 In contrast, interpreting heart rate is much more complex.

-However, heart rate also has an advantage:
+However, heart rate also has a possible advantage:

 * It is a more direct measure of the physiological load.
 Laying down 300W may almost kill you, while leaving Peter Sagan unruffled - that effort on your part will be clear in the heart rate data.

+  This is something of a philosophical point.
+What, exactly are we trying to measure?
+Fitness is nebulous; Fatigue is perhaps easier to intuitively understand.
+So what causes Fatigue?
+It's not, exactly, power output.
+It's something "within" the body.
+Some "use" of the body, as system.
+What most accurately measures that something?
+The output power?
+What about if we are ill in some way?
+  If the body is not functioning so well?
+Then it will be stressed more for the same power output.
+That stress, it seems to me, will be visible in the Heart Rate.

+  I don't think there's an obviously correct answer here.
+Arguments I've read for power being the obviously correct answer seem to be confusing the question of Fitness / Fatigue with other uses of power meters - uses like comparing athletes, for example - where power *is* clearly more objective.

-Since our model is based on the idea that physiological load is what makes you fitter it's reasonable that heart rate provides useful insights.
+In short, since our model is based on the idea that physiological load is what makes you fitter, it's not unreasonable that heart rate provides useful insights.

-Lagged data are frustrating when trying to judge effort doing intervals.
-But that does not imply that heart rate Impulse measurements are unreliable.
-For a linear system (ie `gamma` = 1) what you miss in the slow pick-up can be "paid for" later, when heart rate stays high after the exercise finishes.
-Laggy measurements are not necessarily inaccurate measurements.

 #### Arbitrary Form